matafokka/SynthFlight/README.md

 **Problems with outdated browsers:**

 1. Can't read files.
-Chromium-based browsers have a "feature" that prevents FileReader from reading local files. **How to solve:** run browser with `--allow-file-access-from-files` flag or [host SynthFlight](#hosting) on a custom server.
+Chromium-based browsers have a "feature" that prevents `FileReader` from reading local files. **How to solve:** run browser with `--allow-file-access-from-files` flag or [host SynthFlight](#hosting) on a custom server.
 1. Can't save files. **How to solve:** update your browser.
-1. App page doesn't load (browser can't verify SSL certificate). **How to solve:** configure your browser or [host SynthFlight](#hosting) on a custom server using protocols and/or certificates that your browser supports.
+1. App page doesn't load in legacy browsers (browser can't verify SSL certificate). **How to solve:** enable TLS 1.3 support in your browser or [host SynthFlight](#hosting) on a custom server using protocols and/or certificates that your browser supports.
+1. OSM search doesn't work in browsers that doesn't support TLS >= 1.2. **How to solve:** update your browser. **For IE9**, you need to serve SynthFlight over HTTPS and make sure your users have TLS 1.2 support enabled.

+Of course, requirements for TLS might change in future with the new TLS versions coming out and GitHub and OSM changing their policies.
+You can't prevent this from happening, the only thing you can do is using an evergreen browser.

 ## For desktop builds